owntheweb/Raspberry-Pi-Huygens-Probe-Titan-Landing-Video-Kiosk/readme.md

 Force audio to use the headphone jack as the Huygens probe landing video has great sound.
 Choose "A9 Audio", then "1 Force 3.5mm ('headphone') jack".
 Select "<Ok>".

+Add more memory to GPU by choosing "7 Advanced Options", then "A3 Memory Split".
+Revise 64 to 160 then choose "OK".

 Go back to the main screen and select "<Finish>", then choose "<Yes>" to reboot.

 # Transfer Kiosk Files To the Pi (needs tested)